Bulk viscosity from neutron decays to dark baryons in neutron star matter: matter

 \subsection{Constraints on dark baryon self-repulsion}

 The strength of the repulsion between $\chi$ particles is not known and we treat it as a free parameter in this work.
 However, it is not unconstrained.
 The only hard bound we consider on $G'$ comes from the requirement that our $npe\chi$ EoS allows for stable neutron stars with masses of at least $2.0M_{\odot}$, as these have been observed (see the summary in \cite{Koehn:2024set}).
 For small values of $G'$, there is very little energy cost to producing $\chi$ particles, and the neutron star will contain many of them, unacceptably softening the EoS.
 As the repulsion strength is increased, the penalty for dark baryons increases, fewer of them are present, and the EoS stiffens.
 Eventually, for sufficiently large $G'$, the neutron star will have very few $\chi$s and thus the EoS will be essentially the $npe$ EoS (in our case, IUF-II).
 In this model, dark baryons can only soften the EoS, and the stiffest EoS is that without any dark baryons present.
 The effect of the $\chi$ repulsion on the mass-radius curves is illustrated in Fig.~\ref{fig:MR_curves}.
 As long as $G'\geq 44\text{ fm}^2$, the $2M_{\odot}$ requirement is met.
+For comparison, in Table \ref{table:Gvalues} we show the analogous scalar attraction and vector repulsion strengths for the $npe$ matter EoSs used in this work.

 Fig.~\ref{fig:particlefractions} illustrates the beta-equilibrium values of the particle fractions as a function of the baryon density $n_B$, which includes the dark baryons

 Adding dark baryons to the EoS lowers the neutron content of the system, as well as the proton and electron fractions.
 For the lowest value of the repulsion strength that supports a $2M_{\odot}$ neutron star, $G'=44\text{ fm}^2$, the dark baryons make up a few percent of the baryon content (see the left hand panel of Fig.~\ref{fig:particlefractions}).
 If the repulsion strength is larger, than even fewer dark baryons are present.
 In the right hand panel of Fig.~\ref{fig:particlefractions}, we show the particle fractions in beta equilibrium for $G'=1\text{ fm}^2$, just to show how large the $\chi$ content becomes.
 Of course, a stiffer $npe$ matter EoS would allow for a higher dark baryon content while still satisfying the $2M_{\odot}$ requirement.